AlessandroRossi87/DiscoverSchoneberg/README.md

 ### Browser testing

 This webpage has been tested on all major browser available to me (Chrome, Safari, Firefox and Edge) and layout and functionality were ensured during all the testings.
+All links open in a new tab and the sign up form works properly and the submit button brings to the CI form dump website.

 ### Lighthouse testing